My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 I found GoDaddy's blog tools in the dashboard.
 This let me better plan out my content without worrying how it would affect my site's design.
 Source: Website Builder Expert

-But, unlike Wix, these features are not to the same standard of quality.
-They get the job done, but users looking for a real specialty in GoDaddy won’t find it.
-This is partly because GoDaddy has no App Market.
+However, while GoDaddy’s features get the job done, they aren’t as specialized as Wix’s — partly because GoDaddy has no App Market.
 If you need a specific tool or third-party plugin for your website, GoDaddy doesn’t have an easy fix for you, which dragged down its overall features score in our research.

 But that doesn’t mean GoDaddy is useless.
 Far from it.
-I’ve put a special highlight on what features GoDaddy does best:
+Here I’ll highlight some of the features that GoDaddy does best:

 GoDaddy Studio for content creation